 The FLSA also bans minors from certain occupations considered hazardous, such as coal mining, using balers and compactors, roofing work, operating certain power-driving machines, and more.

-If you need working papers, the counselors can give you the form you will need to complete or tell you where to get it.
+If you need working papers, the counselors can either give you the form you will need to complete or tell you where to get it.

-How Do I Get Working Papers?
+How to Get Working Papers

-You also can get them through your state department of labor by visiting the office, searching on the website, or calling or emailing the office.
+If you find out you need working papers, you may be able to get these from your school guidance office.
+You can also get them through your state department of labor by visiting the office, searching their website, or calling or emailing the office.

 This list of State Labor Laws: Employment/Age Certificates explains whether or not your state requires certification and if you can get that certification from your school, your state department of labor, or both.

 - Obtain working papers/certificate application from your school or state department of labor.

 - Obtain a certificate of physical fitness from your doctor.
 You may need to have had a physical within the last year.